Breton Tyner-Bryan is an American born dancer, actor, choreographer, and photographer, as well as a highly sought after teacher.

 Choreographic credits include Sonas Denim Commercial, Jewels in the Square presented by Alonzo King LINES Ballet, Brigham Young University, SELF, and Woodside Vaulters Equestrian international competitions.
 As a performer and choreographer Breton's work has been featured in Pointe Magazine, Dance Informa Magazine, Broadway World, Oberon’s Grove, Huffington Post, and the New York Times

-As a photographer Breton's work has been used by dance companies and independent artists, appearing regularly in the San Francisco Chronicle, Bay Area Guardian, and the San Jose Mercury News.
-Breton has exhibited her work as part of ProjectAgora’s 2007 home season, Fivepoints Art House in collaboration with Motion-Pictures SF 2009, the San Francisco Dance Film Festival 2010, and by invitation as a featured artist at the Goethe Institute San Francisco 2013.
-She is currently photographing for dance and theater in New York City. www.BretonTynerBryan.com
+As a photographer, Breton's work has been used by many dance companies appearing regularly in Broadwayworld.com, Headlands Center for Dance, San Francisco Chronicle, Bay Area Guardian, and San Jose Mercury News.
+Breton has exhibited her work at Dance Mission, Fivepoints Art House, the San Francisco Dance Film Festival, and as a featured artist at the Goethe Institute San Francisco.
+She is currently photographing for dance and theater in New York City.